cosinekitty/astronomy/source/c/README.md

 This function calculates a pair of perpendicular libration angles, one representing rotation of the Moon in eclitpic longitude `elon`, the other in ecliptic latitude `elat`, both relative to the Moon's mean Earth-facing position.

-This function also returns the geocentric position of the Moon expressed in ecliptic longitude `mlon`, ecliptic latitude `mlat`, and distance `dist_km` between the centers of the Earth and Moon expressed in kilometers.
+This function also returns the geocentric position of the Moon expressed in ecliptic longitude `mlon`, ecliptic latitude `mlat`, the distance `dist_km` between the centers of the Earth and Moon expressed in kilometers, and the apparent angular diameter of the Moon `diam_deg`.